 - 3.1.
-The Council's Risk Management Strategy promotes consideration of risk in service delivery, planning and decision making processes.
+The Council's Risk Management Strategy promotes consideration of risk in service delivery, planning and decision-making processes.
 The strategy requires Resources to record and review risks and control actions regularly.
 Community and Enterprise Resources follow the Council guidance in developing, monitoring and updating the Risk Register on an ongoing basis. - 3.2.
-The purpose of the Register is to ensure that the Resource is fully aware of the main risks that it has, that it prioritises these risks and that it has controls in place to eliminate or minimise the impact of the risk. - 3.3.
+The purpose of the Register is to ensure that the Resource is fully aware of the main risks that it has, prioritise these risks and have controls in place to eliminate or minimise the impact of the risk. - 3.3.
 The Resource scores the risks in accordance with the Council scoring mechanism which scores risks based on likelihood and impact of risk.
-This results in risks being scored between 1 to 9 (low to high). - 3.4.
+This results in risks being scored between 1 9 (low high). - 3.4.
 Risks are scored on their inherent risk (risk if we do nothing) and their residual risk (risk after applying controls).